atn832/firebase_auth_mocks/README.md

 - `MockFirebaseAuth` supports:
   - instantiating in a signed-in state or not: `MockFirebaseAuth(signedIn: true/false)`.
-  - firing events on sign-in to `onAuthStateChanged`.
+  - firing events on sign-in to `authStateChanges` and `userChanges`.
   - `signInWithCredential`, `signInWithEmailAndPassword`, `signInWithCustomToken` or `signInAnonymously` signs in.
   - `signOut` method.
   - `currentUser`
 - `UserCredential` contains the provided `User` with the information of your choice.
+- `User` supports:
+  - updateDisplayName

 ## Features and bugs